Still Gardening Program and Garden Mates

 Garden Mates offer friendship and support for older people, they work with them – not for them – and encourage them to look at low maintenance gardening to make it easier to keep enjoying their gardens.

 As a Garden Mate you will work with an older person for one or two hours a week in their garden helping them with gardening jobs like weeding, pruning and lifting heavy weights.

 By working with an older person you will help them to feel safe and confident to get outside.
 You will also be a friendly face with whom they can chat and share their passion for the garden.
-View the Still Gardening volunteer job description(DOCX, 235KB).
+View the Still Gardening volunteer role description(PDF, 242KB).

 The Still Gardening Program provides volunteers with an induction and first aid training, skills-based workshops, toolkits, a tool library, regular lunch catch-ups, reimbursement for travel, free police checks, and free flu and tetanus immunisations.

 If you can give one or two hours a week to an older person in the Hobart or Glenorchy municipal areas, and you want to help someone stay at home, please fill in the Still Gardening volunteer application form(PDF, 445KB) and email it to firstname.lastname@example.org.

 Our volunteer Peer Educators talk with community groups of older people about easier ways to keep on gardening and have fun.
 Peer Educators enjoy passing on knowledge that will inspire people to stay healthy and in control at home.